Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Call Legal Expert today, to see if you are entitled to make a birth injury compensation claim.

-If you or your child have been harmed due to birth injuries, caused by negligence by a midwife, you could be entitled to claim thousands of pounds in compensation.
+If you or your child have been harmed due to birth injuries, caused by negligence by a midwife, you could be entitled to claim compensation.
 Use our birth injury compensation calculator to estimate how much your midwife birth injury claim could be worth.

 This compensation calculator provides compensation brackets based on the past settlement amounts, created by the Judicial College Guidelines.
 They can be used as guidance in valuing claims.

 Please be aware, our birth injury compensation calculator is automatically generated and does not take your individual circumstances into account.
+As such, from midwife negligence claims, you could receive a completely different amount than what is listed above.
 For a personalised estimation of how much compensation you could receive, call Legal Expert today to see how much compensation you could be entitled to claim.

 What’s more, there is no upfront fee to pay, making no win no fee claims the more affordable option for many of our clients.
 Read our online guide to making no win no fee claims, or call us today to enquire.